pocket-rocket-gmbh/cyberscan-backend/readme.md

 running scans.

 ## Install
-You need cyberscan and cyberscan-frontend to run this!
+You need cyberscan-frontend to run this!

-* cyberscan -> Python vuln scanner automation
 * cyberscan-backend -> API and database
 * cyberscan-frontend -> UI and fancy stuff